The H2 Wiki

 pure r

-But this implementation does not have the desired behavior: it is not exception safe.
-For example, the following client code
+This implementation will work for loggerExample above but it does not have the desired behavior in all cases: it is not exception safe.
+For example, the following client code which throws an exception in the body

 loggerExampleException :: IO ()